fg-research/website/docs/_sources/blog/general/posts/equity-trend-prediction-automl.rst.txt

     <p class="blog-post-image-caption">ROC curve of predicted S&P 500 directional moves over the test set (from 2024-06-17 to 2024-07-30).</p>

-We can additionally calculate the confusion metrics of the test set predictions.
+We can additionally calculate the confusion matrix of the test set predictions.

 .. code:: python